 This bill amends existing health insurance regulations in New Jersey to establish additional network adequacy standards specifically for health insurance carriers that offer managed care plans.
-The amendments require the Commissioner of Banking and Insurance to adopt regulations that ensure covered individuals have reasonable and timely access to physician specialists at in-network hospitals and facilities.
-This includes specialists such as anesthesiologists, radiologists, pathologists, and emergency medicine physicians, thereby enhancing the quality of care available to patients.
+It mandates that the Commissioner of Banking and Insurance adopt regulations to ensure that covered individuals have reasonable and timely access to physician specialists at in-network hospitals and facilities.
+The bill highlights the importance of access to various specialists, including anesthesiologists, radiologists, pathologists, and emergency medicine physicians, thereby enhancing the quality of care available to patients.

 Statutes affected: